 Edmonton International Airport (YEG)

-Catering non-stop flights to and from the major cities of Canada, United States, Central America, Mexico, the Carribean, and Europe, Edmonton International Airport is the epitome of busiest airports in the world.
+Catering non-stop flights to and from the major cities of Canada, the United States, Central America, Mexico, the Carribean, and Europe, Edmonton International Airport is the epitome of the busiest airports in the world.

 YEG has two Tim Hortons.
 But that’s not what you’ll remember YEG for.
 It’s the beautiful architecture that looks like pancakes staked on top of each other.

 Airports definitely have a huge impact on our journeys.
 Right from walking into waiting for the flight to boarding to getting our luggage.
 The major part of the time is spent at the airport, when not flying.